Implications of the weak gravity conjecture in anomalous quiver gauge theories

-The (S)WGC can restrict range of free parameters in low energy theories and show what parameter values are favored by UV theory in the view point of IR physics.
+The (S)WGC can constrain range of free parameters in low energy theories and show what parameter values are favored by UV theory in the view point of IR physics.
 In some quiver gauge theories of our interest, there exist a discrete symmetry associated with cyclic permutations between the gauge groups in certain quiver gauge theories, and the symmetry can generally be broken in anomaly-free $U(1)$ theories by a linear combination of $U(1)$'s as in Eq.~(\ref{eq:keyeq}).
 Some of quiver gauge theories remind us of deconstructed extra dimension \cite{ArkaniHamed:2001ca,Abe:2002rj}, which could relate our approach to the weak coupling conjecture in holography \cite{Buratti:2020kda}.
 Also new insights can be given to chiral abelian gauge theories which may be a candidate of hidden sectors of dark matter models in particle physics \cite{Costa:2020dph}.
 This paper is organized as follows.
 In Sec.~2, we give a brief review of the (S)WGC and anomalous $U(1)$ symmetries.
 In Sec.~3, we will discuss concrete quiver gauge theories with $U(1)^k$, then identify the anomaly-free $U(1)$ symmetries.
-In Sec.~4, we show the SWGC constraint on the gauge couplings and Yukawa couplings in a $U(1)^4$ quiver gauge theory.
+In Sec.~4, we numerically show the SWGC constraint on the gauge couplings and Yukawa couplings in a $U(1)^4$ quiver gauge theory.
 We discuss also a toy model from 5D orbifold compactification similarly.
 Sec.~5 is devoted to summary and conclusion.
 In this paper, we will discuss the above arguments with the tree level parameters.